Locations:

 Vascular Dementia

 Vascular dementia results from conditions that damage blood vessels and block blood flow to your brain.
-Many of these conditions, like heart disease, diabetes, high blood pressure and high cholesterol, are manageable or even preventable.
-There’s no direct treatment or cure for vascular dementia, so managing these risk factors is crucial to prevent it from becoming more severe.
+Many of these conditions, like heart disease, diabetes and high blood pressure, are manageable.
+There’s no direct treatment or cure for vascular dementia, so managing these risk factors is crucial to help prevent it from becoming severe.

 Advertisement